sujaykundu777/devlopr-jekyll/README.md

 ![Screenshot 4](https://raw.githubusercontent.com/sujaykundu777/devlopr-starter/master/assets/img/screenshot4.png)

-## Want to Contribute !
+## Contributions:

-Fork the Repo and Create a Pull Request with your Changes
+Contributions are more than just welcome.
+Fork this repo and create a new branch, then submit a pull request

 ## Licence